 Education:Ed.D.
 Cad, Education Instructional Leadership, Duquesne University, 2012

 B.S., Pharmacy, Duquesne University, 1980

 Janet K. Astle, BS Pharm, Ed.
-D. Candidate, currently serves as the Director of Experiential Education and the Director of Student and Government Relations for the Duquesne University Mylan School of Pharmacy.
+D. currently serves as the Assistant Dean for Student Services for the Duquesne University Mylan School of Pharmacy.

 In addition to her responsibilities to the Office of Experiential Education and to student organizations, Janet Astle serves as coursemaster for the Experiential Education and Continuous Professional Development series of courses that run throughout the professional phase of the doctor of pharmacy curriculum.
 She further represents the school as the liaison to the Pennsylvania Pharmacists Association and the Pennsylvania Coalition of Schools of Pharmacy.
 She currently serves as co-advisor to the student chapter of the Pennsylvania Pharmacists Association - Allegheny County Pharmacists Association.

 Janet Astle earned her BS degree in Pharmacy from Duquesne University in 1980.
 Upon graduation, she worked in community pharmacy practice for Thrift Drug Company and provided consultation services for a skilled nursing care facility.
 She also researched, authored, and produced 30 distinct state pharmacy law manuals for the corporate entity.
 She is the 2008 recipient of the School of Pharmacy Alumni Association Distinguished Alumnus Award and the Pennsylvania Pharmacists Association Pharmacist of the Year Award.